OWASP/www-project-cyber-controls-matrix/index.md

 #### Knowledge

-Supercharging Cybersecurity knowledge, the OCCM points cyber analysts to the guidance, insights, references, and best practices available across all standards.
+The OCCM points cyber analysts to knowledge across all standards; consisting of guidance, insights, references, and best practices.
 This greatly improves understanding of how to implement and document controls, resulting in improved security and improved audit outcomes.
 Gaps between standards are identified, enabling more comprehensive implementations.
 Costly mistakes are avoided thanks to visibility of other standards; ensuring that decisions also satisfy future security needs, not just the immediate ones.

 #### Cyber Taxonomy